michaelfame/readme-generator/README.md

   !*!*!*

   ## Usage
-  node version higher than 16, all npm dependencies must be installed
+  nodejs must be installed in order to run this program. all the npm dependecies too.

   ## License